 - - Hand in the individual project work in time

 - Participate in the sketch presentation

-- Participate in the literature seminar
+- Participate in at least one literature seminar

 - Marking scale